Running slower sounds simple. Until you actually try it.

 What to expect in the beginning

-And that’s completely normal.
+That is completely normal.

-What you’ll notice first
+What you will notice first

 The adjustment phase